-Activate test online Enter the test ID listed on the test ID card in your secure My cerascreen user account on our website or on our app.
+Activate test online On our website or on our app, enter the test ID listed on the test ID card in your secure My cerascreen user account.
 Then answer a few short questions so we can give you personalised recommendations.

-Send blood sample Send the card with the blood sample by post to our laboratory free of charge using the prepaid return envelope.
+Send blood sample Mail the blood collection device along with the blood sample to our lab free of charge by using the return envelope.

-Laboratory analysis Your blood sample will be analysed in a specialist laboratory with regard to the relevant parameters.span>
+Laboratory analysis Your blood sample will be analysed in a specialist laboratory with regard to the relevant parameters.

 Status notification You will be notified by email and through our app when your sample has arrived in the lab and when the evaluation is complete.

 Certified laboratory DST Diagnostische Systeme & Technologien GmbH, a specialist in holistic diagnostics for more than 10 years, is the reliable laboratory partner of cerascreen® - certified according to TÜV Rheinland according to DIN EN ISO 13485 as well as EC declarations of conformity and proficiency testing.

 Detailed results report The result report tells you the result of the measurements and explains what the values mean for you.

 Individual recommendation You will receive recommendations for action and tips tailored to your individual needs.

 Advise from health experts If you still have any further questions, our health experts are available to you via chat and email.

 As soon as your sample has been evaluated, you will receive your individual result report via the My Cerascreen App or our secure online customer area.
 You can easily view the report on your smartphone or computer or print it out.